the following writeup is about display colour management: how to install icc

 the input device transform creation tools.

-the whole window is colour managed, i.e. everything is rendered in linear rec2020 and alpha blended there. conversion to the display profile is done in fragment shader code.
+in vkdt, the whole window is colour managed, i.e. everything is rendered in linear rec2020 and alpha blended there. conversion to the display profile is done in fragment shader code. this is either done on the vkdt side (xorg) or in the compositor (newer wayland).

 the file contains three gamma values and a 3x3 matrix from rec2020 to display